create-yumshan/BikeProject/README.md

    * number of rides per bike type, sorted from most to least
    * popular starting and ending stations, top 3
    * number of rides per day of week, sorted from most to least
+   * longest ride (the shortest I determined should be 1 minute, as less than a minute did not seem to be really appropriate for a bicycle ride)

 ## Visualizations